64bit-awesome/shell-core/README.md

 [64bit-awesome@arch-linux ~] $ make clean
 ```

-## Limitations
+## Implementation Limitations
-- Arguments, redirect symbols, and pipes must be seperated by whitespace.
+- Arguments, redirect symbols, and pipes must be seperated by **whitespace**.
 - Maximum number of tokens (as defined by **MAX_TOKENS**) is currently 25.
 - When processing multiple commands in one line:
     - the shell will always wait for the first process to finish before spawning the next;
     - unless the statement is ran in the background with the & symbol.

+## To-Do List
+- Report the exit status of child processes.